Best Savings Accounts - December 2019

 You might find accounts with attractive yields through either online savings accounts or your local bank branch.
 Naturally, the idea of a high-interest savings account sounds good, but here are four things you should check on before you open one:

 Legitimacy of the financial institution

-- Is your bank or credit union well-established or have a great reputation for customer service?
+Is your bank or credit union well-established and does it have a great reputation for customer service?

 Extent of FDIC insurance coverage

-- Make sure the institution is covered, and if you qualify for a high-yield savings account because you are making a very large deposit, ensure it does not put you over FDIC insurance limits, which is currently $250,000 per depositor, per institution.
+Make sure the institution is covered; and if you qualify for a high-yield savings account because you are making a very large deposit, ensure it does not put you over FDIC insurance limit, which is currently $250,000 per depositor, per institution.